 Recycling tires can be very challenging, as their rubber blend is made up of roughly 30 different ingredients, making them extremely durable and tough to break down.
-A tire shredder is a device that aids in the recycling process by shredding and altering the material so it can be transformed into various usable products.
+A tire shredder is used for recycling tires.
+It works by shredding and altering the tire’s material so it can be transformed into various usable products.

 The complex nature of tires requires tire shredders to possess far more strength and force than any other kind of shredder.
 There are different kinds of tire shredding machines, each designed in a unique way to process scrap rubber tires into various forms.